-- February 2021 submitted the Draft Final 2020 A Performance Report (APR) to the regulators (will posted on website after approval). - Completed annual groundwater sampling of 228 monitoring and extraction wells in June/July 2020 - Completed groundwater sampling of 2 commercial - Groundwater sampling allows the Army to monito plumes and update the maps. - Annual plume maps are available in the respective APRs.
+- February 2021 submitted the Draft Final 2020 Annual Performance Report (APR) to the regulators (will be posted on website after approval). - Completed annual groundwater sampling of 228 Army monitoring and extraction wells in June/July 2020. - Completed groundwater sampling of 2 commercial wells. - Groundwater sampling allows the Army to monitor the plumes and update the maps. - Annual plume maps are available in the respective APRs.